kejones8/Wildfire_Institutional_Complexity/README.md

 &nbsp;

 ## Workflow & Scripts
+&nbsp;

-1. In repo directory, create **_input_data_** directory.
+1. In repo directory, create **_input_data_** folder.
 All necessary input data can be downloaded from this [Dryad data repository](https://doi.org/10.5061/dryad.gxd2547z8).
-   **Data in the Dryad repository were accessed as of Dec.
+   **Data stored in the Dryad repository are current as of Dec.
 2023.
-Notes on data availability and sources below.
+Notes on data availability and source updates below.
+   &nbsp;
+   &nbsp;
 3. **run.R** calls all scripts needed to process the input data to reproduce figures and tables.
 Packages and versions specified.
    *Final figures were created using QGIS.
 At the top of the analysis scripts (within **_/01_analysis_**), notes are made about the process to recreate final maps with the outputs provided from this code.